sashaciocirlan/Advanced-Programming-HSG/README.md

 Ensure you have Python 3.8+ installed on your system.
 You will also need API keys for Google Maps, Free Meteo, and OpenAI.

+If you need to connect to an API key with credits to access OpenAI, please get in touch with our team member Nikola (nikola.bulatovic@student.unisg.ch).

 ### Clone the Repository

 ```bash